mrussotti/Summit-Street-Fitness/README.md

 3) Accuracy.
 We will provide sources and conflicting opinions on the scientific stances we take to maximize muscle growth

 Sprints:
-1) Minimum functional working product
+1) Minimum functional working product (80% ready.
+1/19)
-2) Design a webpage
+2) Design a webpage (Template picked out, need to finish redesigning it.
+1/25)
-3) Set up a server to run the code in these repositories
+3) Set up a server to run the code in these repositories (Server set up at home.
+Remote access works.
+1/26)
 4) Connect server to front end of the website
 5) Create a .svg image of muscle groups to display weekly fatigue and color code it based on if you need more or less volume